-When small kids, more so those in first grade, read the words out loud, it becomes easier for them to comprehend better whatever they are reading.
-Therefore, if your child is experiencing difficulties when reading, encourage them to read aloud that particular section or word they find hard to decipher or pronounce.
+When 1st grade kids read the words out loud, it becomes easier for them to comprehend better whatever they are reading.
+Therefore, if your child is experiencing difficulties when reading passages, encourage them to read aloud that particular section or word they find hard to decipher or pronounce.

 3. Skim the Headings

-Skimming the headings of a textbook or a storybook gives children a high-level overview of their reading.
-The thing is, titles can help them get an idea of what they are about to read, giving them a sneak peek of the text’s main points before the actual reading process.
+Skimming the headings of a fiction story or a storybook gives children a high-level overview of their reading.
+Titles can help them get an idea of what they are about to read, giving them a sneak peek of the text’s main points before the actual reading process.

 4. Re-read Sections They Don’t Understand

 Revisiting sections or words that they find hard to read will help them get a vivid reading and learning picture.
 By so doing, the child will comprehend and decipher upcoming paragraphs and chapters in the text.

 5. Use a Finger or Ruler

 If the child finds it difficult to follow the text’s lines, use your finger or ruler to help them.
 This will come in handy for special needs children.
-Such as those with dyslexia who find it hard, separating sentences and lines of text when reading.
+Such as those with dyslexia who find it hard, separate sentences and lines of text when reading.

 6. 1st Grade Reading Comprehension Means Writing too

 As your child progresses reading through the text, ask to write down words and phrases that are unfamiliar and those they can’t understand.
 After they have identified these words, let them check for their meanings in a dictionary.
 They can then find a way to use them in a sentence that they understand.
 After understanding what they mean, let the child make their sentences.
 This way, they can absorb the words and phrases better.

-7. Discuss what Your Child has Just Read
+7. Discuss What Your 1st Grade Student Has Just Read